-- Index the wheel to the exact position for correction in the first correction position and hold the wheel in this position. - Clean the wheel before attaching the adhesive weights. - Attach a weight in the position (in the example 15 g, Fig. 62).
+- Index the wheel to the exact position for correction in the first correction position and hold the wheel in this position with the main shaft lock. - Clean the wheel before attaching the adhesive weights. - Attach a weight in the position (in the example 15 g, Fig. 62).

-The divided amount of unbalance of the hidden spoke placement is read out for the second adhesive weight in the right correction plane (Fig. 63); in the example 5 g.
+The divided amount of unbalance of the behind-thespokes placement is read out for the second adhesive weight in the right correction plane (Fig. 63); in the example 5 g.